 Shoulder Pain in Pinckney, MO.
-Those who experience shoulder pain know the limitations it can place on your life.
-It can make everything from watering the flowers to serving an ace on the tennis court painful and, in some cases, unfeasible.
-But you do not have to accept pain and limited shoulder movement.
-At Axes PT in Pinckney, MO, our professional physical therapists specialize in personalized treatment plans, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
-Let us help you make your shoulder pain an ancient memory.
-Request an appointment through our website or call the location most convenient for you.
+If you live with shoulder pain, you know how hard it can be to manage.
+It makes everything from strapping on a seatbelt to playing volleyball painful and, for certain people, not even an option.
+But pain and limited shoulder movement is usually manageable and beatable with safe and effective treatment.
+At Axes Physical Therapy in Pinckney, MO, our professional physical therapists create personalized treatment modalities, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
+Allow us to turn your shoulder pain from a daily occurrence into a thing of the past.
+Request an appointment online or find our location most convenient for you.

-The shoulder is one of the the largest and most complex joints we have.
-In actuality, it is made up of four independent smaller joints:
+The shoulder is one of the human body’s largest and most complex joints.
+In reality, it is made up of four independent smaller joints:

 - The glenohumeral (GH) joint is the joint responsible for connecting the upper extremity to the trunk.
-Given the relatively shallow socket, it has the widest range of motion as any other human joint.
+Given the relatively shallow socket, it is the most mobile joint in the body.

 - The acromioclavicular (AC) joint is formed by the junction of the clavicle the acromion, the part of the shoulder blade that is the highest part of the shoulder.
-A plane style synovial joint, it allows for additional rotation of the shoulder blade.
+A plane joint, it helps extend the upper extremity from the trunk.

-- The sternoclavicular (SC) joint is a gliding joint formed by the clavicle the sternum at the bottom of the neck.
-This joint is where the arm and body meet, it links the movement of the upper limb with the core of your body.
+- The sternoclavicular (SC) joint is a gliding joint located where the clavicle meets the breastbone at the foundation of the neck.
+This joint is where the arm and torso meet, it connects the movement of the upper limb with the core of your body.

-- the four muscles of the rotator cup covering the head of the upper arm bone, which power movement and keep the ball of the upper arm bone slipping out of the socket
+- the four muscles of the rotator cup covering the head of the humerus, which allow for movement movement and stabilize and protect the GH joint

-- the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the joints in the shoulder
+- the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the shoulder

-- the four shoulder ligaments which attach bones together and help reinforce the capsule
+- the ligaments of the shoulder which attach bones together and provide stability for the capsule

-- the arteries that pump nutrient-rich blood to the shoulder
+- the blood vessels that pump much-needed blood to the shoulder

-In order for the shoulder to function properly every joint, ligament, tendon, muscle, artery, capsule, and nerve must be able to work together.
+Proper shoulder strength, flexibility, and movement depends on every part of the system being healthy and working together.
 Blood must be allowed to reach the shoulder maintain healthy soft tissue and repair minor damage.
-The muscles must have adequate strength and flexibility, the tendons attaching bone and muscle must be strong, flexible, and free of rips or tears, the ligaments connecting bones need to be similarly healthy, and the brain and shoulder need to have clear communication with each other.
+The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments connecting bones need to be similarly healthy, and the nerves need to have a strong and secure connection to the brain.
 When any one of the parts of the shoulder is damaged, inflamed, or otherwise irritated, it often causes shoulder pain and movement problems.
-If if shoulder pain or poor shoulder movement is part of your daily life, contact Axes’ physical therapists for a no-risk, no-obligation injury screening.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a free injury screening.

-As the shoulder has so many moving parts, shoulder pain can have any of a number of root causes, from sports injuries to acute trauma, a work injury from overuse to our bodies just getting weaker as we get older.
-Below are the most common underlying conditions that lead to shoulder pain in Pinckney, MO:
+As the shoulder has so many moving parts, shoulder pain can have many root causes, from sports injuries to being struck by an object, a work injury from overuse to old age.
+The following are the most common underlying conditions that lead to shoulder pain in Pinckney, MO:

 - Bursitis — The bursae are small, fluid-filled sacs that cushion bones, tendons, and muscles in and around your shoulders, elbows, hips, knees, and other joints.
-Bursitis the result of the bursae becoming swollen after overuse, often occurs in combination with irritation of the rotator cuff, and can make daily activities like laying down to go to sleep immensely painful.
+Bursitis occurs when the bursae because inflamed after repeated activities, often occurs at the same time as inflammation of the rotator cuff, and can make basic activities like getting in and out of cars immensely difficult.

 - Tendinitis — Tendinitis is typically caused by a tendon becoming irritated.
 It typically falls into one of two categories:

-- Acute: This can happen because of trauma, repeated throwing, or other overhead activities needed in some sports and fields of employment, such as swimming or lifting and lowering boxes.
+- Acute: This can happen because of a sudden blow, repeated overhead motions, or other overhead activities needed in some sports and occupations, such as throwing overhead or lifting and lowering objects.

-- Rotator Cuff Tear — These can also be caused by sudden trauma, like a blow to the shoulder, or repetitive movements or old age.
-The tendon is initially frayed before becoming torn.
+- Rotator Cuff Tear — These can also be caused by sudden trauma, like a blow to the shoulder, or wear and tear.
+They usually start with fraying and then tear.
 People often live with partial tears unknowingly.
-Full-thickness tears, where the tendon is no longer attached whatsoever to the bone, do not heal by themselves.
-Symptoms include having difficulty raising your arm or lifting things you normally can, pain when sleeping, and a clicking feeling when performing certain motions.
+Full-thickness tears, which go all the way through the tendon, often require surgery.
+Common symptoms are having difficulty raising your arm or lifting things you normally can, pain when lying on the side of the affected shoulder, and a popping feeling with specific motions.

-- Shoulder Impingement — Impingement is the result of soft tissue rubbing against your shoulder blade.
+- Shoulder Impingement — Impingement occurs when your acromion (the bony tip of your scapula) irritates the rotator cuff and bursae.
 It often occurs in tandem with an injury that causes inflammation in the rotator cuff.
-Shoulder impingement is rarely caused by overuse, and is most common in athletes or others who engage in physical activity.
+Shoulder impingement is rarely caused by overuse, but rather by physical activity.

-- Shoulder Instability — This occurs when the head of the upper arm bone is forced out of the shoulder socket, and also can be the result of injury or wear and tear.
+- Shoulder Instability — This happens when the ball of the humerus is forced out of the shoulder socket, and also can happen suddenly or from wear and tear.
 Dislocations can be repeated and partial or the entire bone coming out of the socket.
-It often causes or is the result of injury to the supporting soft tissue of the shoulder.
-Long-term instability will cause shoulder pain and unsteadiness when performing certain motions.
+It often is accompanied by injury to the surrounding areas of the shoulder.
+Chronic instability will cause shoulder pain and unsteadiness when performing certain motions.

-- Arthritis — While arthritis refers to a range of diagnoses, the shoulder most commonly suffers from osteoarthritis.
-It is the result of the cartilage that acts as a shock absorber between your bones breaks down.
-It can be the result of tissue weakening as we become older, persistent injuries, and overuse.
-Arthritis cannot be cured, but you can find effective pain management techniques with Pinckney, MO physical therapists.
+- Arthritis — While there are at least six types of arthritis, osteoarthritis is the form that typically affects the shoulder.
+It is the result of the cartilage cushioning the ends of your bones degenerates.
+Common causes include old age, repeated trauma, and overuse.
+Arthritis cannot be cured, but you can find effective pain management methods with Pinckney, MO physical therapists.

-- Shoulder Fractures — The upper arm bone, clavicle, and shoulder blade are the most commonly broken bones in the shoulder.
-They usually happen as the result of falling a significant distance or onto a hard surface or high-impact collisions such as a car accident.
-The shoulder pain is immediate and obvious, and the shoulder will experience substantial inflammation and bruising.
+- Shoulder Fractures — The humerus, clavicle, and shoulder blade are the bones in the shoulder most prone to fracture.
+They are often the result of falling a significant distance or onto a hard surface or forceful collisions such as being tackles in a football game.
+The shoulder pain is usually significant, along with substantial swelling and bruising.

-Sometimes, injuries are connected, for example how an untreated rotator cuff tear can lead to arthritis.
-If you’re experiencing shoulder pain, one of our no-obligation, free injury screenings in Pinckney, MO may help you discover the underlying cause.
-To diagnose shoulder pain a physician in Pinckney, MO may use a physical examination, various imaging techniques, and/or arthroscopy.
-For most injuries or conditions that cause shoulder pain, a customized treatment plan with knowledgeable physical therapists and movement health specialists in Pinckney, MO can be a great way to return to a pain-free daily life and the active lifestyle you deserve.
+At times, one injury leads to another, for example how an untreated rotator cuff tear can lead to arthritis.
+If you’re experiencing shoulder pain, one of our no-obligation, free injury screenings in Pinckney, MO may help you discover why you’re experiencing the pain.
+To diagnose shoulder pain a physician in Pinckney, MO may use a physical examination, an X-Ray, an MRI, a CT scan, arthrogram, and/or arthroscopy.
+For most injuries or conditions that cause shoulder pain, a tailored treatment plan with knowledgeable physical therapists that specialize in movement health in Pinckney, MO can be a successful way to return to the activities you love.

 How Do Pinckney, MO Physical Therapists Treat Shoulder Pain?

-Your tailored and proven physical therapy treatment plan may include:
+Your customized and proven physical therapy treatments may include:

-- Pre- and post-surgical rehabilitation, based on a plan with come up with alongside your doctor, if your shoulder pain was caused by an injury that needed surgery to correct
+- Pre- and post-surgical rehabilitation, coordinated together with your surgeon, if your shoulder pain was caused by an injury that needed surgery to correct

 - Posture correction to make sure you do not contribute to your injuries or do not heal correctly

-- Other safe, effective techniques to increase and maintain your mobility
+- Other safe, effective treatment methods to increase and maintain your mobility

-Missouri Law states that you need a prescription for physical therapy, so it’s important to speak to your Pinckney, MO physician to see if physical therapy is rights for your shoulder pain.
-Our licensed physical and occupational therapists work alongside your primary care physician to ensure you are getting the care that fits into your overall treatment plan.
+Missouri Law requires a prescription to attend physical therapy appointments, so it’s important to speak to your Pinckney, MO primary care physician to see if physical therapy is rights for your shoulder pain.
+Our professional physical and occupational therapists form a team with your primary care physician to ensure your treatment plan is safe for your condition.

 Pinckney, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is important to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
-At Axes, we focus on positive outcomes for Pinckney, MO people of all ages by implementing proven treatment plans based on your injury, pain level, age, and the activities you want to get back to.
-Do not wait to get back to the activities you love and a pain-free life.
-Schedule an appointment through our website or reach out to the location nearest you.
+A healthy shoulder is imperative to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on patient results for our Pinckney, MO clients by implementing evidence-backed treatment plans catered to your injury, pain level, age, and desired activity level.
+You do not have to delay in getting back to the things you love doing most and a pain-free life.
+Schedule an appointment online or find the location most convenient for you.